 When used in gunpowder, potassium nitrate decomposes under the intense heat of burning charcoal to produce oxygen.
 Oxygen is needed to sustain combustion.

 That means gunpowder does not require exposure to air to burn.
 Fireworks will also not stop burning even if you smother them because of saltpeter that decomposes to release oxygen.

-How do I get Potassium Nitrate?
+How do I get potassium nitrate?
 Saltpeter occurs naturally in the sap of plants such as sunflower, tobacco, celandine, and common borage.

-But you might be asked to state the reason or produce an authorizing document before it is sold to you.
+It is important to note that you might be asked to state the reason or produce an authorizing document before it is sold to you.